-In mice, Raldh2 (Retinaldehyde dehydrogenase 2) is expressed between E8.75 and E12.5 in the dorsolateral mesenchyme that is in contact with the dorsal pancreatic bud .
-RA is synthesized in dorsolateral mesodermal cells. and the developing tissues responsiveness to RA follows a general dorsal to ventral gradient.
+In mice, Retinaldehyde dehydrogenase 2 (Raldh2) is expressed between E8.75 and E12.5 in the dorsolateral mesenchyme that is in contact with the dorsal pancreatic bud.
+RA is synthesized in dorsolateral mesodermal cells, and the developing tissues responsiveness to RA follows a general dorsal to ventral gradient.
 Targeted deletion of Raldh2 in mice diminishes Pdx1 and Ptf1a expression in the presumptive dorsal pancreatic bud, while ventral pancreatic development is largely unaffected.
-Absence of Raldh2 during pancreatic development also decreases HB9 and ISL expression in the dorsal mesenchyme, supporting a mechanism by which dorsal bud agenesis may be due to deficient mesodermal signaling (102).
+Absence of Raldh2 during pancreatic development also decreases HB9 and ISL expression in the dorsal mesenchyme, supporting a mechanism by which dorsal bud agenesis may be due to deficient mesodermal signaling (105).

-Hippo Signaling
+C. Hippo Signaling

-Hippo (or Salvador/Warts/Hippo [SWH]) signaling regulated organ size through controlling cell proliferation and apoptosis.
-Hippo signaling involves activation of a Mst1/2 (Mammalian Ste20-like kinases 1/2; Hippo in drosophila) and SAV1 (Save family WW domain-containing protein 1; Salvador in drosophila) complex, which leads to phosphorylation of LATS1/2 (Large tumour suppressor 1/2).
-LATS1/2 maintains YAP (Yes-associated protein) and TAZ (transcriptional co-activator with PDZ-binding motif) cytolasmic localization in an inactive conformation.

-Therefore, upon LATS1/2 phosphorylation, dephosphorylated YAP and TAZ translocate to the nucleus where they interact with TEAD1-4 and alter gene expression that promotes proliferation and inhibits apoptosis (23).
-Pancreata of Mst1/2 double knockout mice have a decreased pancreatic mass due to a failure in exocrine cell maturation (48).
-Additionally, overexpressing YAP in later pancreatic development expands the duct network while decreasing acinar and endocrine cells (48).
+Hippo (or Salvador/Warts/Hippo (SWH)) signaling regulates organ size through controlling cell proliferation and apoptosis.
+Hippo signaling involves activation of Mammalian Ste20-like kinases 1/2 (Mst1/2) also known as Hippo in drosophila and Save family WW domaincontaining protein 1 (SAV1), also known as Salvador in drosophila, complex.
+This leads to phosphorylation of Large tumor suppressor 1/2 (LATS1/2).
+LATS1/2 maintains Yes-associated protein (YAP) and transcriptional co-activator with PDZ-binding motif (TAZ) in a cytoplasmic localization and inactive conformation.
+Therefore, upon LATS1/2 phosphorylation, dephosphorylated YAP and TAZ translocate to the nucleus where they interact with TAE domain family member (TEAD) 1-4 and alter gene expression that promotes proliferation and inhibits apoptosis (23).
+Pancreata of Mst1/2 double knockout mice have a decreased pancreatic mass due to a failure in exocrine cell maturation (48).Additionally, YAP overexpressing in later pancreatic development expands the duct network while decreasing the number of acinar and endocrine cells (48).

-NOTCH Signaling
+D. NOTCH Signaling

-The NOTCH pathway plays a role in dictating developmental different fates for closelv associated cells.
-Since duct, exocrine and endocrine cells arise from common epithelial compartments, NOTCH signaling has been suggested as a mechanism to ensure limited differentiation of endocrine cells, In neuronal development, NOTCH signaling triggers lateral inhibition, which prevents adjacent cells from having the same phenotype (11).
+The NOTCH pathway plays a role in dictating different developmental fates for closely associated cells.
+Since duct, exocrine and endocrine cells arise from common epithelial compartments, NOTCH signaling has been suggested as a mechanism to ensure limited differentiation of endocrine cells.
+In neuronal development, NOTCH signaling triggers lateral inhibition, which prevents adjacent cells from having the same phenotype (11).
 In pancreatic development, cells expressing NGN3 are destined to become endocrine cells, and NGN3-expressing cells have enhanced expression of NOTCH ligands Delta (DII), Jagged and Serrated.
-NOTCH signaling is triggered by interaction of these ligands with NOTCH receptors on adjacent cells (73) resulting in receptor cleavage and release of intracellular the NOTCH domain (NICD).
-Translocation of NICD to the nucleus leads to modulation of transcriptional regulators mindbomb and RBPJ (recombination signal binding protein for immunoglobulin $\kappa$ J region)(95), which enhances expression of Hairy Enhancer of Split (HES) 1, a repressor of Ngn3.
+NOTCH signaling is triggered by interaction of these ligands with NOTCH receptors on adjacent cells (74) resulting in receptor cleavage and release of the NOTCH intracellular domain (NICD).
+Translocation of NICD to the nucleus leads to modulation of transcriptional regulators mindbomb and RBPJ (97), which enhances expression of HES1, a repressor of Ngn3.
 Therefore, lateral inhibition through increased HES1 has been suggested as a way of preventing widespread endocrine differentiation.
-In support of this theory, deletion of Dll or Hes1 in the pancreas during development increased endocrine differentiation at the expense of the acinar cells (7, 74).
-However, lateral inhibition can not explain many of the effects of NOTCH signaling in pancreatic development, nor the final arrangement of exocrine vs. duct vs. endocrine cells.
+In support of this theory, deletion of DII or Hes1 in the pancreas during development increased endocrine differentiation at the expense of acinar cells (7, 75).
+However, lateral inhibition cannot explain many of the effects of NOTCH signaling in pancreatic development, nor the final arrangement of exocrine vs. duct vs. endocrine cells.
 NOTCH signaling is time dependent, and forced early expression of NOTCH signaling also reduces the acinar cell population, implying a role for NOTCH in the expansion of this population of cells before exocrine differentiation (60).